 The festival has its own program and guidelines.
 The growing number of participants indicates that the festival has become very popular among the students.

-The competitors are judged by the competent jury.
+The competitors are judged by a competent jury.

 Traditionally, the jury is headed by Ms. Rusudan Sebiskveradze: a famous composer, honorary citizen of Tbilisi, Order of Honor recipient and the head of the European School singing studio.

-The winners of the classical festivals include Nini Bziava and Mariam Merabishvili (the winners of different national and international piano contests).
+The winners of the classical festivals include Nini Bziava and Mariam Merabishvili, who have gone on to win different national and international piano contests.

 “The Most Talented” Contest